What were you doing before you applied to study at the RCA?

 The project I am currently working on with my tutor, Dr Helene Steiner, is also an urban simulation tool and I'm excited to see how this develops.
 There were some projects in first year that were really interesting, and even if they didn’t lead to long-term interests, they were valuable for helping me define the direction I wanted to head in.

 Do you have a sense of how your work developed over the two years?

-There are many subtle things that I don’t always notice, but when I look back at the work I did before and the work I do now, I can see a lot more attention to how I present my work in a show setting, or as a product.
-I can also see the impact of IED’s core approach which is to always ask: What, why and for who?
+There are many subtle things that I don’t always notice, but when I look back at the work I did before and the work I do now, I can see that I pay a lot more attention to how I present my work in a show setting, or as a product.
+I can also see the impact of IED’s core approach which is to always ask: what, why and for who?
 You’re always critically questioning your work, and the degree of independence you have forces you to assess your work very strictly, which is a really good skill to have.

 What have you found especially rewarding about studying at the RCA?

 I definitely feel part of a community here, and everyone is always ready to help you.
 I don’t feel like I belong to one Programme, but to the RCA as a whole.
 You’re never restricted to any particular discipline or output, and I’ve really enjoy that freedom.

 "I wanted to study in London, because it felt like it was much more central to the design world than the USA"